-Sections 7.5.3 and 7.5.4 are new and are based upon the latest discussion with the ORR and are compromises from their original positions of having to use a Recognised Trainer or Recognised Examiner on every occasion.
+Section 5.5 (third and fourth paragraphs apply) and are new and are based upon the latest discussion with the ORR and are compromises from their original positions of having to use a Recognised Trainer or Recognised Examiner on every occasion.
+Originally the ORR stated that that the Recognised Examiner had to do the assessments if the assessor did not have 4 in last 5 years.
+The ORR compromise was that the assessor did the assessment but that the assessment had to be signed off by the Recognised Examiner.

-5.6 Loss of Licence or Certificate
+5.6 Loss of licence or certificate